scurrond/necs/README.md

     }

     // Templated, pre-configured queries that iterate through the whole system
-    // It MUST have non-zero amount of storage chunks to iterate through auto& query = registry.query<PositionNameQuery>();
+    // A query MUST have a non-zero amount of storage chunks to iterate through auto& query = registry.query<PositionNameQuery>();

     // 1. iterate entire system